project-sunbird/project-sunbird.github.io/pages/features-documentation/collection_creation.md

 ### Book Metadata

-On clicking <b>Start Creating</b>, the metadata fields related to the book are displayed:
+On clicking <b>Start Creating</b>, the metadata fields related to the collection are displayed:
 <table>
   <tr>
     <th style="width:35%;">Step</th>